AP VoteCast: Wisconsin voters sour on state of nation

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in Wisconsin.
-Forty-six percent said it is the most important issue facing the country today.
+More than 4 in 10 said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with 25% saying it ranked at the top.
+Voters also considered the economy a major issue, with about 3 in 10 saying it ranked at the top.

-Nine percent named health care, 5% named racism and 5% named law enforcement.
+Nearly 1 in 10 named health care, less than 1 in 10 named racism and less than 1 in 10 named law enforcement.

 Trump visited Wisconsin several times in his campaign, warning supporters at an October rally that Democrats were trying to “destroy the American way of life."
 He emphasized his law-and-order message in an earlier Kenosha visit, after the protests over the police shooting of Jacob Blake there.